Background pattern

 Warnings and precautions

-Consult your doctor, pharmacist or nurse before taking Primperan if:
+Consult your doctor, pharmacist, or nurse before taking Primperan if:

 • you are using other medicines known to affect the way your heart beats

-• you have any neurological problem (brain)
+• you have any neurological problems (brain)

 You should wait at least 6 hours between each dose of metoclopramide, even in the case of vomiting or rejection of the dose, to avoid overdose.